 The end result is that Apple has a sustained rate of reviewing 50% of apps in 24 hours and 90% in 48 hours.

 In addition to app review, Apple looked at its subscription model and decided to open it up to all product categories.
+Other companies can also try to see if this method is also effective for them by using programs like the entrepreneur games.
 Until now, news apps and other publications were the only products that could really take advantage of the subscription-based business model on the App Store.

-This will be a big move for companies that have multiple apps—instead of trying to get customers to subscribe to every app, they can offer a value subscription to all the content they offer.
+This will be a big move for companies, which may have utilized sessions like Power BI Training, that have multiple apps—instead of trying to get customers to subscribe to every app, they can offer a value subscription to all the content they offer.

 “Having to subscribe to multiple apps can be very confusing for our customers,” said Eduardo Henrique, co-founder & head of global expansion at PlayKids.
 “This brings value to customers and it’s easier to communicate what we offer.”